-To prime the pump turn the ignition key on, then push the "ON" button on the touch panel.
-Push the front extend button.
-(UP ARROW) This should be done in 3 second intervals until the pump is primed.
-This can be determined by a lower pitch sound from the pump.
-Extend the two rear jacks unit they bump the ground, then RETRACT and refill the tank.
+STRAIGHT ACTING JACKS: To prime the pump turn the ignition key to the accessory.
+Push either the "I" or "ON" button one time.
+Push the front "EXTEND" button.
+This should be done in 3 second intervals until the pump is primed.
+This can be determined by a lower pitch in sound from the pump.
+Extend the two front jacks until they lift the coach approximately 1".
+Retract the jacks, check and fill the tank.
+Repeat this procedure for the rear jacks.
 Care should be taken not to run the pump out of fluid as it may damage the pump.
-Remember, one extend or retract button will operate 2 jacks.